 To estimate the potential cost impact, this study assumes that the demographic profiles of the members entering the new tier would be comparable to current active members hired in the three years prior to the June 30, 2009 actuarial valuation.
-For comparison purposes only, we have calculated the employer Normal Cost contribution rates for the pension and the health plans and the employee Normal Cost contribution rates (i.e., fixed rate of 6.0% to the pension plan for employees hired on or after January 1, 1983 and 0.0% for the health plan) for members hired in the three years prior to the June 30, 2009 actuarial valuation, under the current benefit formulas and compared these rates with the employer Normal Cost contribution rates and the aggregate employee Normal Cost contribution rates under the proposed tier of benefit.
+For comparison purposes only, we have calculated the employer Normal Cost contribution rates for the pension and the health plans and the employee Normal Cost contribution rates (i.e., fixed rate of 6.0% to the pension plan for employees hired on or after January 1, 1983 and 0.0% for the health plan) for members hired in the three years prior to the June 30, 2009 actuarial valuation, under the current benefit formulas and compared these rates with the employer Normal Cost contribution rates and the aggregate employee Normal Cost contribution rates under the proposed tiers of benefit.

 We are in the process of preparing the June 30, 2010 valuation that would establish the employer and the employee contribution rates for the 2011/2012 fiscal year.
 We will be reflecting the current ERIP Ordinance to show a higher employee contribution rate in that valuation.
-Please refer to "Benefit Provisions" in Section 1 of this report for a more detailed discussion of that change.
+Please refer to the Benefit Provisions Section of this report for a more detailed discussion of that change.

-- > We have shown the employer Normal Cost rates for the pension and health plans under the proposed tier in Section 2B of this report.
-If the proposed tier is adopted by the City, we assume that the LACERS Board of Retirement would be requested to adopt a tier-specific employer Normal Cost rate for each of the current and the new tiers of benefit for the pension and health plans.
-This means that the aggregate employer Normal Cost rates for the pension and health plans would gradually decline as a higher proportion of the total future active employee payroll would be subject to the lower employer Normal Cost rates required for the new tier of benefit. - > In addition to the employer Normal Cost rates provided in Section 2B, it is anticipated that the employer would have to continue to contribute the same Unfunded Actuarial Accrued Liability (UAAL) rates of 8.19% and 2.53% of total payroll for the pension and health plans, respectively, determined in the June 30, 2009 valuation assuming contributions made at the beginning of the fiscal year.
-This is because the UAAL rates were determined as a level percent of pay including payrolls for all current members plus new entrants who entered LACERS after June 30, 2009.
+- > We have shown the employer Normal Cost rates for the pension and health plans under the proposed tiers in Section 2B of this report.
+If any of the proposed tier is adopted by the City, we assume that the LACERS Board of Retirement would be requested to adopt a tier-specific employer Normal Cost rate for each of the current and the new tiers of benefit for the pension and health plans.
+This means that the aggregate employer Normal Cost rates for the pension and health plans would gradually decline as a higher proportion of the total future active employee payrolls would be subject to the lower employer Normal Cost rates required for the new tier of benefit. - In determining the employer Normal Cost rates for the DC plans, we have taken the maximum City DC contribution rates under the two proposed tiers (5% of salary for Proposed Tier #1 and 3% of salary for Proposed Tier #2) and reduced them by the projected forfeiture anticipated for those members who are expected to terminate employment before they become fully vested in the DC benefits after 5 years of service.

+In addition to the employer Normal Cost rates provided in Section 2B, it is anticipated that the employer would have to continue to contribute the same Unfunded Actuarial Accrued Liability (UAAL) rates of 8.19% and 2.53% of total payroll for the pension and health plans, respectively, determined in the June 30, 2009 valuation assuming contributions made at the beginning of the fiscal year.
+This is because the UAAL rates were determined as a level percent of pay(1) including payrolls for all current members plus new entrants who entered LACERS after June 30, 2009.